EU's Emissions Trading Scheme

 Timetable and Presidencies European Council

 In the Environment Council the Member States debate the ETS proposal under the leadership of its consecutive presidencies: 2016: Netherlands, Slovakia, 2017: Malta, Estonia (no UK presidency!), 2018: Bulgaria, Austria.
 Discussions are ongoing and will likely take until the middle or the end of 2017.
+See our Press release following the Environment Minister's meeting on 19.12.2016 here.

 CAN Europe calls for more ambition and no loopholes